No More Mashed Foods: The Benefits of Baby-Led Weaning

 - Provide foods each day that contain iron

-- Watch your baby at all times and adapt the food to his needs
+- Watch your baby at all times and adapt the food to their needs

 - Promotes breastfeeding